Popcorn (instrumental): Legacy and influence

-Soviet animated series "Nu, pogodi!" featured this song in the 10th episode of the series.
-The Japanese release of the video game Pengo used an 8-bit interpretation of "Popcorn".
-French electronic composer and musician Jean-Michel Jarre recorded a 1972 version under the pseudonyms Pop Corn Orchestra and Jammie Jeferson.
-Later he was inspired by this song to compose his 1976 biggest hit Oxygène (Part IV).
-A version of "Popcorn", performed by Herb Alpert & the Tijuana Brass appeared on season 3 episode 9 of Better Call Saul.
+French electronic composer and musician Jean-Michel Jarre recorded a 1972 version under the pseudonyms Pop Corn Orchestra and Jammie Jefferson.
+Later he was inspired by this song to compose his 1976 biggest hit "Oxygène (Part IV)".
 In early 2019, when Kingsley died, the experimental composer Blanck Mass chose "Popcorn" as one of the 10 most influential compositions of his career.
-In 2022, Swedish singer Tove Lo sampled the Hot Butter version in her single "2 Die 4".

 Other versions

 The 1972 cover by the Popcorn Makers reached No. 7 on the German charts and No. 1 on the Dutch Charts.
-The version by French band Anarchic System was released in 1972 and reached at No. 13 on the German charts, No. 10 on the Dutch charts and No. 1 on the Ultratop 50.
+The version with vocals by French band Anarchic System was released in 1972 and reached at No. 13 on the German charts, No. 10 on the Dutch charts and No. 1 on the Ultratop 50.

 In 1987, the French M & H Band (sole member Mark Haliday), released a version of "Popcorn" which peaked at No. 8 on the Norwegian charts and at No. 20 on the Swedish charts.
 This single's release was accompanied by the first purpose-produced music video.
 Canadian group the Boomtang Boys covered "Popcorn" in 1999, their version peaked at No. 26 on the Billboard Dance Club Songs chart, where it stayed for 9 weeks.
 It also reached No. 10 on RPM's Canadian dance chart.
-Richárd Moldován known as Richi M released in 2000 year a cover version which reached at No. 9 on the Swedish charts.
+Richárd Moldován known as Richi M released in the 2000 year a cover version which reached at No. 9 on the Swedish charts.

+In popular culture

+In a comical reference, a version of the song was included in the 2010 skit by The Muppets called "Pöpcørn: Recipes with The Swedish Chef."
+In 2022, Swedish singer Tove Lo sampled the Hot Butter version in her single "2 Die 4".